RxLaboratory/Duik/src-docs/duik/docs/duik-16-changelog.md

 - Fixed 3D [Controllers extraction](controller-tools.md).
 - The [*List*](duik-list.md) does not anymore add an offset on the value when added on a property without keyframes.
 - The [*Move Away*](move-away.md) does not generate an expression error anymore when the layer is at the same location as its parent.
+- Some checkboxes not working in the UI are fixed.
+- Duik is now launched correctly on first launch if the *File and Network Preference* of After Effects was unchecked.

 ## 16.0.12